Art + Critique

 Off-site Visits

 Off-site visits usually take place on Saturdays.
-We visit London-based galleries and museums in a hybrid format.
-You will have a choice between travelling to museums or galleries in London, or viewing the exhibitions and participating in the discussions via Zoom.
+We visit London-based galleries and museums in a blended/hybrid format.
+You will have a choice between joining the in-person group visit to exhibitions in London, or participating via Zoom.

 Pedagogy, participation & accessibility